HaikuArchives/Beacon/README.md

 # Beacon

-Beacon is a full text indexing and search tool for the Haiku OS.
-Beacon uses CLucene as it's IR back end.
+Beacon is a full text indexing and search tool for Haiku.
+Beacon uses CLucene as its IR back end.

-To build Beacon from source, you must have the CLucene OptionalPackage installed.
-Currently, the OptionalPackage is available for the GCC4 build of Haiku.
+To build Beacon from source, you must have the CLucene devel package installed which can be installed from HaikuDepot.